-Inorganic mulches include pebbles, gravel, pumice rock, shredded rubber and landscape fabric.
+Inorganic mulches include pebbles, gravel, pumice rock, shredded rubber mulch and landscape fabric.
 Inorganic mulches are useful on pathways, under roofs and eaves, and where foot traffic is heavy and we don’t intend to grow plants.

-Mulching Vegetable Gardens
+Best Mulch for Vegetable Gardens

 We like hay as mulch for our home flowerbeds and vegetable gardens.
 We ask for last year’s hay, which costs less than fresh hay because it is less desirable for livestock feed.
 It’s least expensive if you get it in those big round rolls.
 You can use straw, but we prefer hay because it is softer and easier to work with.
 Some garden writers say that using hay as mulch results in weeds and unwanted grass due to seeds in the hay.
 That has not been our experience.
 It is true that some hay has seeds in it, but any seeds that do germinate in the upper layers of the hay quickly dry out and die, and any seeds germinating in the lower layers are soon smothered.
 Hay is not the most attractive mulch, and we sometimes cover it with a thin layer of pine straw just for looks.

 Throw the hay out on the garden a foot or more thick, packing it between rows or individual plants as necessary.
-The hay soon settles into a nice smooth carpet, smothering weeds and holding moisture in (rain or watering speeds up the settling).
+The hay soon settles into a nice smooth carpet, smothering weeds and retains moisture in (rain or watering speeds up the settling).
 To plant small seeds, use a board to push the hay side to side creating a gap a few inches wide.
 Then use the end of the board to create a narrow trench down the center of the gap, and sow the seeds in the trench.
 For large seeds and small plants, just carve out a gap in the hay you’re your fingers.

-The hay decomposes into the soil in just a few weeks.
+The hay decomposes into the garden soil in just a few weeks.
 You should throw more on as needed and as weeds begin to poke through.
 After a few years of using hay as garden mulch, the soil beneath the hay is black, friable and full of earthworms.

 It is always important to install a layer of mulch around newly planted shrubs, trees and perennials for all the reasons listed above.
-And in addition, a mulch zone around a new shrub or tree can help protect it from mowers, string trimmers and other physical threats.
-We recommend organic mulches such as hay, straw, pine needles, bark chips, composted wood chips or shredded leaves.
+And in addition, a mulch zone around a new shrub or tree trunk can help protect it from lawn mowers, string trimmers and other physical threats.
+We recommend organic mulches such as hay, straw, pine needles, bark chips, composted wood chips or shredded leaf mulch.
 If you use hay or straw, you might want to cover it with a layer of pine straw to make it look nicer.

-Right after planting a new tree or shrub, add a layer of organic mulch 2-6” deep around the tree or shrub and out as far as its crown extends or even further.
+Right after planting a young tree or shrub, add a layer of organic mulch 2-6” deep around the tree or shrub and out as far as its crown extends or even further.
 Do not layer the mulch more than 6” deep.
 This could keep the soil too moist, reducing oxygen and encouraging root rot, especially on soils that are already moist or not very well drained to begin with.
 Instead of piling it on too deep, reapply mulch in a few months when it has partially decomposed.

-Sheet Mulching for New Vegetable Gardens and Flower Beds:
+Sheet Mulching for New Vegetable Gardens and Flower Beds

 Do not dig or till the soil; we do not want to disrupt the physical structure, living microorganisms and ecological processes in the undisturbed soil.
 Don’t pull up any weeds.
 Knock ‘em down or cut them.
 But leave them on the ground to be smothered so they will decompose and add their nutrients into the soil.
 You can sheet-mulch right on top of undisturbed lawn sod.

-You should sheet-mulch your new bed the season before you plan to plant.
+You should sheet-mulch your new bed the growing season before you plan to plant.
 If you don’t want to wait, you can cut holes through the layers and plant directly in the soil beneath.